 The courses are taught through seminars, lectures and workshops.
 Assessment is by continuous assessment.
 School experience placements are supported by school-based teachers and through tutor engagement.

-The School of Education at the University of Stirling is currently rated number one in Scotland for Education by a number of University Guides and for the quality of its research, and has been highly regarded throughout its 44-year history.
-The School prides itself on its prominent position within Scottish Education, and works hard to maintain its cutting edge approach to developing new knowledge within the field, as well as feeding this new knowledge into our teaching courses to enrich our core provision.
+The School prides itself on its prominent position within Scottish Education and works hard to maintain its cutting edge approach to developing new knowledge within the field, as well as feeding this new knowledge into our teaching courses to enrich our core provision.

 We work in close partnership with the Local Authorities, schools, Education Scotland and GTCS to ensure that students are supported throughout their studies to become effective professional educators.

-The School of Education has at its head a group of world-leading academics, with strong and established research records, and a wealth of world-class publications ranging from Adult Education to Inclusion.
-These academics in turn lead successful research groups within the School of Education which are all engaged in knowledge acquisition and exchange.
+The Faculty of Social Sciences has at its head a group of world-leading academics, with strong and established research records, and a wealth of world-class publications ranging from Adult Education to Inclusion.
+These academics, in turn, lead successful research groups within the Faculty of Social Sciences which are all engaged in knowledge acquisition and exchange.
 Our teaching is thus informed by the research undertaken by its staff, and this permeates the Initial Teacher Education courses offered by the School.